USDA-ARS-NWRC/smrf/docs/install.rst

        brew tap homebrew/versions
        brew install gcc5
-       brew install python
+       brew install python3

 .. note::
-   Ensure that the correct gcc and Python are activated, use ``gcc --version`` and ``python --version``.
+   Ensure that the correct gcc and Python are activated, use ``gcc --version`` and ``python3 --version``.
 If they are not set, use Homebrew or MacPorts activate features.

 Windows